guidance-guarantee-programme/pension_guidance/content/shop_around.md

 %If your investments don't perform well and you take too much money from your pension pot, you could run out of retirement income.%

-Getting an income drawdown product may involve moving your pot to a different provider.
+Getting an flexi-access drawdown product may involve moving your pot to a different provider.
 If you're not confident with investing it may not be right for you.

-You should consider speaking to a financial adviser before getting an income drawdown product.
+You should consider speaking to a financial adviser before getting an flexi-access drawdown product.

 ##Getting financial advice